-After successful completion of a series of basic writing and editing skills courses, majors are provided the following sequences in which to focus their remaining journalism curriculum: news-editorial, public relations, broadcast news, advertising.
+After successful completion of a series of basic writing and editing skills courses, majors are provided the following sequences in which to focus their remaining journalism curriculum: news-editorial, public relations, and broadcast news.
 Within the news-editorial sequence, emphases are provided in the areas of news and magazine.